Music idioms List

 Ring a bell: Something sounds familiar (but you cannot remember exactly).

-- "Have you ever heard of Cappadocia? " "The name rings a bell.
+- A: "Have you ever heard of Cappadocia? " B: "The name rings a bell.
 Is that a city in Turkey?"

 - The name Kylie Minogue doesn't ring a bell?
 She's a famous actress and singer who became popular in the late-1980s.